 Seabreeze and Wilbreeze Pipelines.
 The Seabreeze pipeline has capacity of 33 MBbls/d and for 2007 average throughput on the pipeline was approximately 17 MBbls/d.
 The Seabreeze pipeline was put into service in 2002 to deliver an NGL mix to a large processing plant with processing capacity of approximately 340 MMcf/d located in Matagorda County, Texas, a large processing plant with capacity of approximately 250 MMcf/d located in Matagorda County, Texas, and an NGL pipeline.
 The Seabreeze pipeline is the sole NGL pipeline for the two processing plants and is the only delivery point for the NGL pipeline.
 This third party NGL pipeline transports NGLs from five natural gas processing plants located in southeastern Texas that have aggregate processing capacity of approximately 1.6 Bcf/d.
 Three of these processing plants are owned by DCP Midstream, LLC.
-The seven processing plants that produce NGLs that flow into the Seabreeze pipeline delivers the NGLs it receives from these sources to a fractionator and a storage facility.
+The seven processing plants that produce in Southeastern Texas that flow into the Seabreeze pipeline process natural gas produced in southern Texas and offshore in the Gulf of Mexico.
+The Seabreeze pipeline delivers the NGLs it receives from these sources to a fractionator and a storage facility.
 We completed construction of our Wilbreeze pipeline in December 2006.
 Current capacity of the Wilbreeze pipeline is 11 MBbls/d and average throughput on the pipeline was approximately 5 MBbls/d for 2007.

 Black Lake Pipeline.
 The Black Lake pipeline has capacity of 40 MBbls/d and for 2007, average throughput on the Black Lake pipeline at our 45% interest was approximately 7 MBbls/d.
 The Black Lake pipeline was constructed in 1967 and delivers NGLs from processing plants in northern Louisiana and southeastern Texas to fractionation plants at Mont Belvieu on the Texas Gulf Coast.
-The Black Lake pipeline receives NGL mix from three natural gas processing plants in northern Louisiana, including our Minden plant, Regency Intrastate Gas, LLC's Dubach processing plant and Chesapeake Energy Corporation's Black Lake processing plants in northern Louisiana, as well as the Ceritas South Raywood processing plant located in southeastern Texas, and also receives NGL mix from XTO Energy Inc.'s Cotton Valley processing plant.
+The Black Lake pipeline receives NGL mix from three natural gas processing plants in northern Louisiana, including our Minden plant, Regency Intrastate Gas, LLC's Dubach processing plant and Chesapeake Energy Corporation's Black Lake processing plant.
+The Black Lake pipeline is the sole NGL pipeline for all of these natural gas processing plants in northern Louisiana, as well as the Ceritas South Raywood processing plant located in southeastern Texas, and also receives NGL mix from XTO Energy Inc.'s Cotton Valley processing plant.
 In addition, the Black Lake pipeline receives NGL mix from a natural gas processing plant located in southeastern Texas.